LOOSE-LIPS/loose-lips-2.0/src/routes/blog/loose-lips-dnb-fix-001-monument-banks/index.md

   - imported/loose-lips-dnb-fix-001-monument-banks/image960.jpeg
 description: >-
-  Given the increasing popularity of our Jungle and Hardcore Marathon events in Manchester; we&#39;re delighted to announce a new feature on the website, providing you with a regular Drum and Bass Fix.&nbsp; First up is Monument Banks AKA Ben Heraud. &nbsp;After a slew of releases over on Melinki&rsquo;s Four Corners Music, Monument Banks comes through [...]Read More...
+  Given the increasing popularity of our Jungle and Hardcore Marathon events in Manchester; we;re delighted to announce a new feature on the website, providing you with a regular Drum and Bass Fix.; First up is Monument Banks AKA Ben Heraud. ;After a slew of releases over on Melinki;s Four Corners Music, Monument Banks comes through [...]Read More...
 published: true
 tags: spotlight
 featured: false